 2. The responsibilities of a UX specialist are research-based, while the responsibilities of a UI designer are deliverable-based

-UX pros spend their days doing all types of user research like user interviews, usability studies, and user journey mapping.
+UX pros spend their days doing all types of user research planning and executing on those plans—like conducting user interviews, usability studies, and user journey mapping.
 They then use the output of that work to do some low-fidelity designs, often called wireframes, that enable them to communicate the ideal aspects of features and flows to the designers who will ultimately create the UI.

 UI pros are taking information and wireframes from UX and drilling into the design details like fonts and typography, interactive elements, and pixel-perfect graphic design.
 They’re then creating prototypes of different design concepts to test with users and ultimately pinpoint the optimal visual design.